Big Money (film)

-Big Money is a 1930 American comedy-drama film directed by Russell Mack and starring Eddie Quillan, Robert Armstrong, and James Gleason.
+Big Money is a 1930 American pre-Code comedy-drama film directed by Russell Mack and starring Eddie Quillan, Robert Armstrong, and James Gleason.
 It was produced and distributed by Pathé Exchange, shortly before the company was completely absorbed by RKO.

 The film's sets were designed by the art director Carroll Clark.

-Synopsis
+Plot

 A message boy from a brokerage house ends up having to take care of $50,000 overnight.